Signed in as:

 filler@godaddy.com

-It's not your swing and I'll prove it to you.
+It's not your swing, and I'll prove it to you.
 The next time you go to the course play a two ball best-shot scramble.
-Before you even tee it up you know that you are going to shoot a good score.
-What you don't grasp is that you are going to do it with the game you already have.
-To play better golf you don't need a new swing.
-You need to understand how to organize and leverage the skills you already have.
+Chances are you shoot a nice low score and you didn't need a new swing to do it.
+The lesson here is that you don't need a better swing to play well, you need to do a better job of accessing the swing you already have.
 The scramble format unlocks your potential to make better decisions, play with less anxiety, and maintain your competitive spirit.
-In other words, it gives you access to the invisible skills that are the backbone of good golf.
+In other words, it improves the INVISIBLE SKILLS that are responsible for your best swings.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.